adamedx/scriptclass/README.md

 [![Build Status](https://adamedx.visualstudio.com/AutoGraphPS/_apis/build/status/ScriptClass-CI?branchName=main)](https://adamedx.visualstudio.com/AutoGraphPS/_build/latest?definitionId=2&branchName=main)

 The ScriptClass extension module provides code re-use and syntactic affordances for PowerShell similar to comparable dynamic languages such as Python and Ruby.
-The overall aim is to facilitate the development of PowerShell-based applications and libraries rather than just scripts or utilities that comprise the typical PowerShell use case.
+The aim is to facilitate the development of PowerShell-based applications and libraries rather than just scripts or utilities that comprise the typical PowerShell use case.

 ```powershell
 # Define classes just as you would in C#, Python, Java, Ruby, etc.